reactjs/react.dev/content/docs/refs-and-the-dom.md

 Your first inclination may be to use refs to "make things happen" in your app.
 If this is the case, take a moment and think more critically about where state should be owned in the component hierarchy.
 Often, it becomes clear that the proper place to "own" that state is at a higher level in the hierarchy.
 See the [Lifting State Up](/docs/lifting-state-up.html) guide for examples of this.

-### Adding a Ref to a DOM Element

 >**Note:**
 >
 >The examples below have updated to use the `React.createRef()` API introduced in React 16.3.

+### Creating Refs

-Refs can be created using `React.createRef()` and attached to React elements via the `ref` attribute.
+Refs are created using `React.createRef()` and attached to React elements via the `ref` attribute.
 Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the the component.

 ```javascript{4,7}
 class MyComponent extends React.Component {